 And next time you're looking for a cheap gift for a loved one, think about donating money for a tree to be planted on their behalf.
 We explain this a bit more in our guide to the best birthday presents.

 If you have a pension from your job, it's worth checking what they invest it in.

 The vast majority of company pensions still invest your money in fossil fuels by default.
 According to Make My Money Matter, £2 from every £10 you put into your pension is linked to deforestation.

 Luckily, you can opt for an 'ethical fund'.
 Your pension is essentially your money.
 While it is invested to grow before you reach retirement age, it could be funding clean energy, green transport, reforestation and more.
 See Make My Money Matter's website for more info on how to set this up.

 Similarly, if you invest money yourself, check where your money goes.
 There are tons of ethical and green companies and index funds to invest in.
 Your money will make a big difference!

 Encourage others to make changes

 We can all do our bit to reduce our carbon footprint and help the planet, such as by making some of the easy changes suggested in this list.

 But for our efforts to have a noticeable impact, it's important that others get involved too.

-Talk to your friends and family about climate issues, and share this guide with them to highlight simple things they could be doing to live more sustainably.
+Talk to your friends and family about climate issues.
+You could share this guide with them to highlight simple things they can do to live more sustainably.